weilunn97/WhatStat-Django/README.md

  :alarm_clock: **IN OTHER WORDS, OUR REPLY TIMINGS!** :alarm_clock:

-Currently, the app is still in it's 🏗 early development stage  🏗, and hence unavailable on the Google Play Store.
-But do feel free to fork the project and make any impmovements, modifications, and enhancements as you see fit!
+Currently, the app is still in it's 🏗 early development stage  🏗, and hence hasn't been officially deployed and hosted on the 🌐.
+But I look forward to the day when it is!
+In the meantime, do feel free to fork the project and make any impmovements, modifications, and enhancements as you see fit!
 After all, that's what open source is for 😊
 <br><br>